RaymondDavison/Intro-to-Deep-Learning-Kaggle/README.md

 Use TensorFlow and Keras to build and train neural networks for structured data

 These notebooks are exercises accompaying each Lecture.
-The lectures can be found on [kaggle's website](https://www.kaggle.com/learn/intro-to-deep-learning) at the top of each Jupyter notebook
+The lectures can be found on [kaggle's website](https://www.kaggle.com/learn/intro-to-deep-learning) at the top of each Jupyter notebook.

 ## Language: Python
 ### Libraries
 #### pandas
 #### sklearn
 #### tensorflow
 ### keras